 Volume 2, Appendix 3.4-A, San Jose to Merced Project Section Noise and Vibration Technical Report (Noise and Vibration Technical Report) provides details to support this noise and vibration impact analysis.
-The following appendices in Volume 2 of this EIR/EIS also provide additional details on noise and vibration:
+The following appendices in Volume 2 of this environmental impact report (EIR)/environmental impact statement (EIS) also provide additional details on noise and vibration:

-- Appendix 2-A, Roadway Crossings, Modifications, and Closures, describes road crossings of the alignment, road relocations, and road closures resulting from construction of the project. - Appendix 2-B, Railroad Crossings, describes railroad crossings of the project alternatives. - Appendix 2-D, Applicable Design Standards, describes the relevant design standards for this project. - Appendix 2-E, Project Impact Avoidance and Minimization Features, provides the list of all IAMF incorporated into this project. - Appendix 2-J, Regional and Local Plans and Policies, provides a list by resource of all applicable regional and local plans and policies. - Appendix 3.4-A, Noise and Vibration Technical Report, presents the technical analysis to support this section. - Appendix 3.4-B, Noise and Vibration Mitigation Guidelines, presents the Authority's noise and vibration mitigation guidelines. - Appendix 3.4-C, Noise Impact Locations, presents detailed maps illustrating the 2040 Plus Project noise impact locations for each alternative.
+- Appendix 2-A, Roadway Crossings, Modifications, and Closures, describes road crossings of the alignment, road relocations, and road closures resulting from construction of the project. - Appendix 2-B, Railroad Crossings, describes railroad crossings of the project alternatives. - Appendix 2-D, Applicable Design Standards, describes the relevant design standards for this project. - Appendix 2-E, Project Impact Avoidance and Minimization Features, provides the list of all impact avoidance and minimization features (IAMF) incorporated into this project. - Appendix 2-J, Regional and Local Plans and Policies, provides a list by resource of all applicable regional and local plans and policies. - Appendix 3.4-A, Noise and Vibration Technical Report, presents the technical analysis to support this section. - Appendix 3.4-B, Noise and Vibration Mitigation Guidelines, presents the California High-Speed Rail Authority's (Authority) noise and vibration mitigation guidelines.

-The following Final EIR/EIS resource sections present additional information related to noise and vibration in other subject areas:
+The following Draft EIR/EIS resource sections present additional information related to noise and vibration in other subject areas:

-- Section 3.2, Transportation-Evaluates impacts on transportation resources, including roadway and rail traffic, that would lead to changes in noise and vibration in the RSA. - Section 3.7, Biological and Aquatic Resources-Evaluates impacts of project construction and operations on wildlife that would be affected by noise and vibration. - Section 3.9, Geology, Soils, Seismicity, and Paleontological Resources-Evaluates areas with sensitive surrounding land uses and soil that would be affected by vibration. - Section 3.12, Socioeconomics and Communities-Evaluates sensitive communities and residential areas that would be affected by noise and vibration. - Section 3.13, Land Use and Development-Evaluates locations where sensitive land uses and adjacent development would be affected by noise and vibration. - Section 3.15, Parks, Recreation, and Open Space-Evaluates adjacent parks and recreation areas that would be affected by noise and vibration.

-• Section 3.17, Cultural Resources-Evaluates historic architectural resources that would be affected by noise and vibration.
+- Section 3.2, Transportation-Evaluates impacts on transportation resources, including roadway and rail traffic, that would lead to changes in noise and vibration in the RSA. - Section 3.7, Biological and Aquatic Resources-Evaluates impacts of project construction and operations on wildlife that would be affected by noise and vibration. - Section 3.9, Geology, Soils, Seismicity, and Paleontological Resources-Evaluates areas with sensitive surrounding land uses and soil that would be affected by vibration. - Section 3.12, Socioeconomics and Communities-Evaluates sensitive communities and residential areas that would be affected by noise and vibration. - Section 3.13, Land Use and Development-Evaluates locations where sensitive land uses and adjacent development would be affected by noise and vibration. - Section 3.15, Parks, Recreation, and Open Space-Evaluates adjacent parks and recreation areas that would be affected by noise and vibration. - Section 3.17, Cultural Resources-Evaluates historic architectural resources that would be affected by noise and vibration.